nginx-proxy/nginx-proxy/README.md

-nginx-proxy sets up a container running nginx and [docker-gen][1].  docker-gen generate reverse proxy configs for nginx and reloads nginx when containers they are started and stopped.
+nginx-proxy sets up a container running nginx and [docker-gen][1].  docker-gen generate reverse proxy configs for nginx and reloads nginx when containers are started and stopped.

 See [Automated Nginx Reverse Proxy for Docker][2] for why you might want to use this.